iqm-finland/qiskit-on-iqm/docs/user_guide.rst

    As of ``qiskit >= 1.0``, Qiskit no longer supports :func:`execute`.
 Instead you should first transpile the circuit and then run it, as shown in the code above.
-   See the :ref:`transpilation` section to learn how transpile circuits in various ways.
+   See the :ref:`transpilation` section to learn how to transpile circuits in various ways.

 .. note::